-Since 27 April 2022 (the "Effective Date"), all Sub-funds in the Company have been subject to the M&G Investments Thermal Coal Investment Policy (the "Coal Policy") available on the M&G website.
+All Sub-funds in the Company are subject to the M&G Investments Thermal Coal Investment Policy (the "Coal Policy"), available on the M&G website.
 The Coal Policy applies to direct investments in publicly listed shares and bonds issued by companies.
-The M&G Global Government Bond Fund invests mostly in bonds issued by governments (or government related institutions), which will not be covered by the Coal Policy.
-As a result, a substantial majority of this Fund's assets will not fall within the scope of the Coal Policy.
+Where Sub-funds hold other types of assets, these assets do not fall within the scope of the Coal Policy.